speezepearson/browsergui/README.md

 Tools to design GUIs viewable in a browser.

 Everybody has a browser, and a lot of very smart people have designed browsers so that it's easy to make pretty, interactive pages.
 Wouldn't it be great if we could take advantage of this in Python?
-Well, now we can.
-Just plop this folder into your Python path and check out the `examples` directory.
-(I'll get this onto PyPI in the next week or two, promise.)
+Well, now we can!

+Install with `pip install browsergui`, or just download and either `python setup.py install` or plop the `browsergui` subfolder anywhere on your Python path.

 Should I use this?